 Welcome to the press page.
-Behold all the fine ladies and gentlemen that have nice things to say about us.
+Behold all the fine, smart people that have nice things to say about us.

 voice to turn good girls bad...Maybe crazy but damn exciting."

 of the East Coast's best-kept secrets, his wryly misanthropic schtick

 is all his own.
 Live, he is the Bill Hicks of the blues.
 You need to see

 sarcastic, funny and gifted at putting a song together."

 simply, the Reid Paley Trio knows how to get down.
 He's got mischief in